03012021-dotnet-uta/SagarLuitel_P1/README.md

 #### AS A User
 * Register & Login
 * Place orders at store locations
-* See all his/her order history
+* See order history
-* Search customers by name

 #### AS A Store
 * Display all order history of a store location
+* Search customers by name
 * Add new Store Location
 * Add new type of pizza
 * Add new Topping
 * Store Inventory

 ### To-do List: